veillette/physics-book/contents/ch25TotalInternalReflection.md

 <div class="exercise" data-element-type="problem-exercises">
 <div class="problem" markdown="1">
 You can determine the index of refraction of a substance by determining its critical angle. (a) What is the index of refraction of a substance that has a critical angle of  $$ 68.4º $$ when submerged in water?
-What is the substance, based on [[link]](../contents/m42459#Table1)? (b) What would the critical angle be for this substance in air?
+What is the substance, based on [[Table 1]](../contents/ch25TheLawOfRefraction#Table1)? (b) What would the critical angle be for this substance in air?

 </div>
 </div>